The classification of 2-connected 7-manifolds: Invariants

-From this definition of $\EK_M$ via the characteristic form of a 3-connected coboundary we recover the description in the introduction.
-This description is valid also when $W$ is not 3-connected, although $\gr_W$ might not be defined on all of $S_{d_\pi}$ in this case.
+If $W$ is not 3-connected, then \eqref{eq:grW} defines $g_W$ only on the subset $\divsp \cap j(H^4(W))$ of~$\divsp$.
+However, as long as that set is non-empty, this completely determines $\EK_M$ by the transformation rule, so the description of $\EK_M$ from the introduction is valid.
 This point can be seen as a special case of Proposition \ref{prop:ek_via_spc} below.

 \begin{rmk} Analogously to Remark \ref{rmk:projections}, we can define Gauss refinements (and $\EK_M$) as functions of sections $\sigma \colon G/T \to G$ rather than on $\divsp$, $\gr_W(\sigma) := \gr_W(k(\sigma))$.
 Then $\gr_W(\sigma) = \Arf(q^\sigma) \mmod \bbz$, and the transformation rule \eqref{eq:lf_def} can also be rewritten in these terms. \end{rmk}